 “Okwa i mana, you know it was a car accident that killed my parents in 2001.”

 I stared at Bro Chigaemezu.
-I didn’t know his parents were dead, that they had died in a car accident.
+I did not know his parents were dead, that they had died in a car accident.
 He had never mentioned them so I assumed they were just there.
-2001 was only last year, yet he named the year like it was many years ago, the way people today would say that somebody died in 1990 or 1980.
+2001 was only last year, yet he named it like it was many years ago, the way people today would say that somebody died in 1990 or 1980.
 “Sorry,” I said, not knowing what else to say.
 He didn’t reply, didn’t even nod to show he heard.
 We continued looking at the posters until I held his hand.
 It was hard.
 I wanted to know him more, deeper, how his life had been when he was still small like me.
 I gathered courage.

 “Brother, how old are you?”